abarnatan/ETL-Opiod-Data/README.md

 Load Steps:
   1. Created one table for Oregon and one table for Washington, defining the 11 columns and their respecrtive datatypes.
 (Tables created via SQL CREATE TABLE)
   2. Loaded CSV data files to their respective tables in Postgres.
-  3. Data is loaded and read for analysis!
+  3. Data is loaded and ready for analysis!

+## Contact:
+- Alejandro Barnatan
+- ale.barn19@gmail.com
+- 503.867.3455